naubiomech/PythonApplication/README.md

 1. Locate the FSRPlot class in the chart.py file.

-2. Update the data source to the desired signal by modifying the
+2. Update the data source to the desired signal by modifying the variable:

     self.master.controller.deviceManager._realTimeProcessor._chart_data

-    variable.

 ### Features and Buttons